KeithWilliamsGMIT/ceph-swarm-ansible/README.md

 These virtual machines also have a virtual hard disk attached which replicate secondary storage and is used by Ceph.
 These files are created in the `vagrant/disks` directory and are ignored by Git.

 Once the Vagrant cluster is setup we can start deploying the Ceph cluster to them.
 First install Ansible and then we can use two existing Ansible roles to install Docker and initialise a Docker Swarm.
-These roles are defined in the `requirements.yml` file and will be installed to `~/.ansible/roles/` by default using the below command:
+These roles are defined in the `requirements.yml` file and will be installed to `~/.ansible/roles/` by default using the below commands:

 ```
+cd playbooks/requirements
 ansible-galaxy install -r requirements.yml
 ```

 We can install [Docker](https://docs.docker.com/install/) on all the virtual machines now using the `install-docker.yml` playbook as shown below:

 ```
+cd playbooks
 ansible-playbook -i ../vagrant/.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory install-docker.yml
 ```

 Similarly, to initialise a Docker Swarm between this cluster of virtual machines we can run the `initialize-swarm.yml` playbook.
 Note that we set extra variables to override some defaults in the playbook.
 We want to skip everything except the actual initialisation of Docker Swarm.
 Also, note that when using this playbook with a cluster of VMs created with Vagrant we need to set another variable to override the default network interface and instead use the private network which is `eth1`.

 ```
 ansible-playbook -i ../vagrant/.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory initialize-swarm.yml --extra-vars="{'skip_engine': 'True', 'skip_group': 'True', 'skip_docker_py': 'True', 'docker_swarm_interface': 'eth1'}"
 ```